-This month we’re meeting the Occa Design Procurement Team who deliver our FF&E projects, working on all things from sourcing products to managing budgets & finance, to arranging delivery logistics from multiple suppliers to multiple client sites, globally.
+This month we’re meeting the OCCA Procurement Team who deliver our FF&E projects, working on all things from sourcing products to managing budgets & finance, to arranging delivery logistics from multiple suppliers to multiple client sites, globally.

 Here we talk to Karen Moon and Lauren Welsh who head up the team, to find out more about what it takes to ensure a flawless end to end service.